-[Update 1] The fourth book in the Dragon Tattoo saga was published in October 2015.
+[Update 1] October 2015 : The fourth book in the Dragon Tattoo saga was published.
 Called "The Girl in the Spider's Web", it was written entirely from scratch and has proved to be popular, but has not matched the record-breaking sales of Larsson's three books.
 David Lagercrantz, the author contracted by Larsson's family to write the book, did not use any of the work or notes that Stieg Larsson left behind.

-[Update 2] The fifth book in the Dragon Tattoo saga was published in September 2017.
-Also written by David Lagercrantz, it is called "The Girl who takes an Eye for an Eye".
-Shortly afterwards it was announced that Lagercrantz had begun work on the sixth book in the series ; as yet unnamed, it is due to be published in August 2019.
+[Update 2] September 2017 : The fifth book in the Dragon Tattoo saga was published.
+Also written by David Lagercrantz, it was called "The Girl who takes an Eye for an Eye".

 [Update 3] October 2018 : "The Girl in the Spider's Web" (book 4 in the series) was made into an English-language movie.
 Unlike previous screen adaptations of books in this series, the movie plot bears little resemblance to that of the book.
 Claire Foy takes over the role of Lisbeth Salander and Sverrir Gudnason appears as journalist Mikael Blomkvist.